JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.30.3 (2019-04-12)
+* Fix crashes on Windows/MinGW caused by race condition at thread initialisation due to incorrect template argument deduction.

 ### v0.30.2 (2019-04-11)
 * Fix crash and/or non-functionality which could occur when using the bootstrap UI to download the base graphics, or when using the content download window.
 * Fix crash which could occur when displaying the origin station of cargo in the station window.